 You will of course have to factor in other costs which will help you achieve ‘approval’ for a licence.
 This includes the cost for:

-- Landlord insurance
+- Public liability insurance

-- An electrical safety support
+- An electrical safety certificate (optional but advisable)

 - A valid gas safety certificate

-- An EPC (Energy Performance) certificate
+- An EPC (Energy Performance Certificate) -Above an ‘F’ rating

 - Relevant Landlord training (if your property is not managed by Walton & Allen)